 The other type of custody involves the right to make major decisions concerning how that child is raised.
 Important questions such as where the child goes to school, what activities the child participates in, medical issues, and what religion the child follows are all issues concerning legal custody.
 Much like physical custody, a court may issue a joint legal custody order, give these rights entirely to one parent, or do a variation where one party has legal custody of medical care and the other has legal custody over education.

 There is no preference for a mother over a father in these days.
 Instead, the judge will consider the fitness of each parent as a whole, as well as factors to determine the best interest of the child(ren)to answer questions concerning child custody.
-A Bethesda child custody attorney could help present an argument to maximize your custody rights over your children.
+An attorney in Bethesda could help present an argument to maximize your custody rights over your children.

 When Will a Court Consider Questions Concerning Child Custody?